There is more detailed information about this National Nature Reserve here.

 Parking for Holme Fen is in bays along the side of the roads.
 Please note that parking is limited here and you are advised not to leave valuables in your car.

-This accessible pathway leads to Burnham's Mere.
+This accessible pathway leads from one of the larger parking bays to Burnham's Mere.
 This is a great place to see wildlife, particularly ducks and geese in winter.

 Commercial peat cutting in the reserve led to the creation of this area of open water that support birds, dragonflies and marsh plants such as golden dock.

-Follow the paths through Holme Fen to reach the raised lookout.
-During the winter of 2012-13 a tower hide was built and the creation of a large reedbed began.
+Various paths lead through Holme Fen to this raised lookout (click here for a suggested route).
+During the winter of 2012-13 the tower hide was built and the creation of a large wetland area, known as Rymes Reedbed, began.
 The lookout is a great vantage point from which to see the restoration of this habitat and to watch for wildlife.
+More details on the Rymes Reedbed page.